Japan Summer Trip. Day 5: Takamatsu

 The ferry to Shodoshima Island was really cozy.

 We didn't plan any sightseeing trip because I was thinking just to visit attractions around Takamatsu city, but we had a short trip to Shodoshima Island.
-From the Takamatsu port, we bought one way ferry ticket to Tonosho port that cost us ¥1050 and ¥530, for adult and child, respectively for a 70 minute journey.
+From the Takamatsu port, we bought one-way ferry tickets to Tonosho port that cost us ¥1050 and ¥530 for an adult and child, respectively for a 70-minute journey.

-There were two things that synonymous to this island, famous as the setting of the twenty-four eyes Japanese film and the first place in Japan that successfully grows olive.
-We visited both attractions apart from the other recommended sites
+There were two things that were synonymous with this island, famous as the setting of the Twenty-Four Eyes Japanese film and the first place in Japan that successfully grew olives.
+We visited both attractions apart from the other recommended sites.

 Here we go!